LuoFeifan77/DeepFAFM/README.md

 The framework implementation is adapted from [Unsupervised Learning of Robust Spectral Shape Matching](https://github.com/dongliangcao/Unsupervised-Learning-of-Robust-Spectral-Shape-Matching/tree/main?tab=readme-ov-file).\
 The implementation of [DiffusionNet](https://github.com/nmwsharp/diffusion-net) is based on the official implementation.\
 The filter learning network implementation is adapted from [How Powerful are Spectral Graph Neural Networks](https://github.com/GraphPKU/JacobiConv/tree/master).\

+# Attribution
+Please cite our paper when using the code.
+You can use the following bibtex\
+@article{luo2025deep,
+  title={Deep Frequency Awareness Functional Maps for Robust Shape Matching}, author={Luo, Feifan and Li, Qinsong and Hu, Ling and Wang, Haibo and Xu, Haojun and Liu, Xinru and Liu, Shengjun and Chen, Hongyang}, journal={IEEE Transactions on Visualization and Computer Graphics}, year={2025}, publisher={IEEE}
+}